lyteword/chspurgeon-tod/volume-7/psalm-135.md

 **Verse 1.** *Praise ye the LORD.*

-1\.The Lord ought to be praised.
+1\.
+The Lord ought to be praised.

-2\.He ought to be praised *by you*.
+2\.
+He ought to be praised *by you*.

-3\.He ought to be praised *now* :let us remember his present favours.
+3\.
+He ought to be praised *now* :let us remember his present favours.

-4\.He ought to be praised in everything for ever.
+4\.
+He ought to be praised in everything for ever.

 **Verse 1.** *Praise him, O ye servants of the LORD.*

-1\.Praise him for the privilege of serving him.
+1\.
+Praise him for the privilege of serving him.

-2\.Praise him for the power to serve him.
+2\.
+Praise him for the power to serve him.

-3\.Praise him for the acceptance of your service.
+3\.
+Praise him for the acceptance of your service.

-4\.Praise him as the chief part of your service.
+4\.
+Praise him as the chief part of your service.

-5\.Praise him that others may be induced to engage in his service.
+5\.
+Praise him that others may be induced to engage in his service.

 — *W. H. J. P.*